Table of Contents

 Deamination can be divided into three different reactions:

 As in transamination, a Schiff base is formed with a dehydrogenase; more specifically, oxidation turns the amino group into an imino group (C=N).
 Electron acceptors are the coenzymes NAD+ or NADP+ that are reduced in this process to NADH/H or NADPH/H respectively.
 By adding water, the imino group is converted into an alpha-keto group which releases ammoniac (NH3).

 In hydrolytic deamination, water reacts with the amino group.
-Thereby, a hydroxyl group (OH-group) is irreversibly attached and the amino group is eliminated in the form of ammoniac.
+Thereby, a hydroxyl group (OH-group) is irreversibly attached and the amino group is eliminated in the form of ammonia.
 In the glutaminase reaction from glutamine to glutamate, the responsible enzyme is glutaminase.
-The same reaction occurs from asparaginic amino acid to aspartate (the responsible enzyme is coincidently called asparaginase).
+The same reaction occurs from asparagine amino acid to aspartate (the responsible enzyme is coincidently called asparaginase).